ZBok/BetterVanillaPirates/readme.md

 - As your combat rating continues to increase (up to a CR of 13), tougher and more varied Bounty Hunter fleets will hunt you down, and as above, these fleets become more varied with player progression.
 The spawn rate of these remains identical to vanilla.
 These fleets will keep you on your toes at all times in Human space, and force you to keep your combat and cargo/transport ships close or risk losing them.
 Tougher spaceport/job board missions will be unlocked at each combat rating from 8 to 12.

-- After you complete the main FW storyline (or if you've already completed it), you'll start to see merchants and pirates will sometimes be outfit with limited alien tech, and pirates in the occasional Military ship (Skein, Cruiser, Gunboat etc) in corresponding regions.
+- After you complete the main FW storyline (or if you've already completed it), you'll start to see merchants and pirates will sometimes be outfit with limited alien tech, and pirates will sometimes be seen in Military ships (Skein, Cruiser, Gunboat etc) in corresponding regions.
 You'll also start to see alien tech fit Marauder fleets in the new missions as described above.

-- After you complete the Kestrel missions (or if you've already completed them), you'll notice merchants and pirates start to appear in a wide range of Kestrel outfits, in the model that corresponds to your design choice in the Kestrel missions.
+- After you complete the Kestrel missions (or if you've already completed them), you'll notice merchants and pirates start to occasionally appear in a wide range of Kestrel outfits, in the model that corresponds to your design choice in the Kestrel missions.
 This means if you choose weapons, you'll see 18 gun pirate Kestrels that actually use them all!
 Kestrels will also be seen occasionally in the missions described above.

-- After you complete both the main FW storyline and Kestrel missions (or if you've already completed them), you'll see the occasional limited alien fitted Kestrel, both in ambient merchant/pirate fleets, and in the missions described above.
+- After you complete both the main FW storyline and Kestrel missions (or if you've already completed them), you'll see the occasional limited alien tech fitted Kestrel, both in ambient merchant/pirate fleets, and in the missions described above.

 - Once you complete the Wanderer missions where the Korath Exiles begin using Sestor/Mereti automata as their own, some Syndicate systems will offer spaceport defence missions where the Korath are raiding the system with JD equipped automata!
 The payouts for these missions are relatively low, but they allow the player to obtain Sestor/Mereti ships after the Wanderer campaign (not possible in vanilla).